California's 10th congressional district

-California's 10th congressional district is a congressional district in the San Francisco Bay Area U.S. state of California.
-It is currently represented by Democrat Mark DeSaulnier.
+California's 10th congressional district is a congressional district in the U.S. state of California.
+It is currently represented by Mark DeSaulnier, a Democrat from Concord.

 Since redistricting in 2022, the 10th district is mostly in Contra Costa County with a small portion in Alameda County.
 It includes the cities of Concord, Walnut Creek, Danville, San Ramon, Brentwood, and southern Antioch in Contra Costa County, and eastern Dublin in Alameda County.
 It was essentially the successor of the old 11th district.

 The district previously included all of Stanislaus County and part of San Joaquin County.
 It was centered on Modesto.
 Cities in the district included Oakdale, Manteca, Modesto, Tracy, and Turlock.

 History

 Until 2012

 Prior to redistricting by the California Citizens Redistricting Commission going into effect in 2012, the 10th district stretched from Livermore to Dixon and the outskirts of Vacaville.
 It consisted of portions of Alameda, Contra Costa, Sacramento, and Solano Counties.